 Ground ivy is most known for its beneficial effect on the respiratory system and has been used by herbalist for centuries for treating problems related to lungs, throat and sinuses.
-Due to its high vitamin C content, as well as the volatile oils (as a part of the mints family, it has similar characteristics as mint, thyme or sage) it helps relieve congestion and inflammation of the mucous membranes.This is an excellent solution for anyone having trouble with cold symptoms, allergic rhinitis, bronchitis, asthma, sinus infection, chest congestion or a sore throat.
+Due to its high vitamin C content, as well as the essential oils (as a part of the mints family, it has similar characteristics as mint, thyme or sage) it helps relieve congestion and inflammation of the mucous membranes.This is an excellent solution for anyone having trouble with cold symptoms, allergic rhinitis, bronchitis, asthma, sinus infection, chest congestion or a sore throat.

 Use the ground ivy tea or tincture to help your body get rid of excess phlegm and mucous and breathe in life to the fullest!

 Using ground ivy as a part of your diet can help the functioning of your digestive system.
-The volatile oils found in this herb help sooth digestive disorders, such as gastritis, acid indigestion, gas, colic, heartburn, diarrhea and constipation.
+The essential oils found in this herb help sooth digestive disorders, such as gastritis, acid indigestion, gas, colic, heartburn, diarrhea and constipation.
 It is also great for anyone struggling with the lack of appetite, as it smoothly stimulates the digestive tract and wakes up your hunger.

 Since its a gentle herb, it is often used for treating colic in babies and children.